-Background: We were hired by NIKE to create a promotional piece for the Boston Marathon to connect with their core demographics, serious runners and inspire them to test NIKE’s online runner’s logbook.
+Background: I was hired by NIKE to create a promotional piece for the Boston Marathon to connect with their core demographics, serious runners and inspire them to test NIKE’s online runner’s logbook.

-The Challenge: NIKE wanted something more personal than the previous year [a hat with a swoosh] yet we had the same budget [$6 per piece] to produce a functional promotional item that reconnect runners to Nike’s roots with something that fit their lifestyle.
+The Challenge: NIKE wanted something more personal than the previous year [a hat with a swoosh] yet I was given the same budget [$6 per piece] to produce a functional promotional item that reconnect runners to Nike’s roots with something that fit their lifestyle.

 Connecting with NIKE’s Roots: A simple cover with one word “RUN” embossed with the waffle pattern of their original shoes.
 Feature co-founder Bill Bowerman, fill the book with the heros of the early days of Nike: Bill Bowman, Steve Prefontaine, etc. as well as a cameo of Phil Knight.
 Interspersed throughout the book were highlights of previously unknown details from the hero’s past: high school bests for each runner.
 [Prefontaine’s High School record of 4:06 is pretty impressive, especially considering he reached it in 1969].

-FORM + Function: We designed a unique 4″ x 5″ log book with spiral binding that fit easily into gym bags and pockets. [research showed existing log books ranged from 6″ x 9″ to large 8.5″ x 11″ notebooks making them a challenge to cary before/after/during a run].
-We used an orange spiral binding as much for a burst of color as for function: the binding made for easy note taking on the go.
+FORM + Function: I designed a unique 4″ x 5″ log book with spiral binding that fit easily into gym bags and pockets. [research showed existing log books ranged from 6″ x 9″ to large 8.5″ x 11″ notebooks making them a challenge to cary before/after/during a run].
+I selected an orange spiral binding for a burst of color but mostly for function: the binding made for easy note taking on the go.

 Success: Runner’s gobbled them up at the race.
 Registration for their online runners log spiked afterwards [first page of the book directed each runner to track their runs at NIKERUN.com].
 NIKE’s running group was so pleased with the results that they reprinted another 20,000 for the New York Marathon that same year.